How to insert multiple rows in a single statement?

 SELECT 5, 'five' FROM RDB$DATABASE;

-Please note that datatypes must match, esp. if you use Firebird 1.x.
-In the above example, 'four' and 'five' are varchar(4), while 'two' would evaluate to varchar(3) and you would get an error with Firebird 1.x.
+Please note that datatypes must match, especially in older Firebird versions.
+In the above example, 'four' and 'five' are varchar(4), while 'two' would evaluate to varchar(3) and you would get an error.
 To work around this, you can use CAST or, in this case, add anoter space after the word: two, to make it 'two '.

 You can also use EXECUTE BLOCK (with Firebird 2.0 and above):